 She earned a Master of Divinity degree at McAfee School of Theology in Atlanta, Georgia in December 2010, with a concentration in Academic Research.
 Her M.Div. thesis is titled “The Baptist Response to Undocumented Immigration” and explores through scriptural exegesis, church history, and legal analysis how Baptists can best think about, teach about, and react publicly to this polarizing issue.

 Other prominent areas of interest for Rev. Grammer are Christian feminist approaches to the following issues: the role of women in church/religious leadership and creation care.

 Rev. Grammer earned her B.A. in Spanish from Shorter College, summa cum laude, in May 2007, with minors in Religion and English.
 As a member of the Academy of Aristaeus honors program, Rev. Grammer presented a senior thesis entitled, “Spanglish: Una Mezcla Positiva for the 21st Century?”
 She is a member of Alpha Chi honors society.

-In addition to her work at RRCB, she was employed as an Immigration Paralegal at Baker Donelson Bearman Caldwell & Berkowitz, PC from May 2007 to June 2017.
+In addition to her ministerial work, she was employed as an Immigration Paralegal at Baker Donelson Bearman Caldwell & Berkowitz, PC from May 2007 to June 2017.
 Prior to this employment, she was employed as a writing tutor at Mercer University in 2010 and a tutor in writing, Spanish, and religion at Shorter College from 2005-2007.